kyotinho/kyotinho/README.md

 # Hi, Welcome to my profile! 👋

-I am a passionate Economics Science student at University of Brasília, driven by a curiosity for technology and a love for finance.
+I am William, a 20 years-old passionate Economics Science student at University of Brasília, driven by a curiosity for technology and a love for finance.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the world.

 ![<username>'s Stats](https://github-readme-stats.vercel.app/api?username=<username>&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)